 We are delighted to have opened again to guests on 4th July.
 We conducted a thorough risk assessment of our site before re-opening and made some changes to ensure the safety and comfort of our guests and staff here at Blackdown Yurts.
 We ask that guests please read the information contained in their pre-arrival email that arrive a week ahead of your stay and adhere to the relevant government guidance at the time of your stay.
 Further information can be found here: government guidance on what you can and can't do

-The most recent change is the Rule of Six - not a problem if you are hiring just one of our yurts as the maximum occupancy of any one unit is six.
+One of the most recent changes is the Rule of Six - not a problem if you are hiring just one of our yurts as the maximum occupancy of any one unit is six.
 However, socialising in groups more than six became illegal in England on Monday 14th September so you should bear this in mind if travelling with friends or family in more than one yurt.
 The communal barn is unavailable for socialising but is available for access to fridges and electrical points for charging devices.
-If you have any concerns about your stay under the new regulations please contact Katie via email or phone.

 We have been certified "Good to Go" by Visit England and are following self-catering industry guidance on required cleaning standards.
 We will be using Envirosafe virucidal disinfectant on all touch points and surfaces after cleaning, including misting mattress protectors and bed throws.
 All linen will be changed between guests including pillow protectors.
 We will not be providing blankets or hot water bottles this year.
 Should you wish to bring your own bedding please let Katie know at least 24 hours before your stay.